Coiot/cbr-main/src/albums/g1/chapter8.md

 - scene_number: 40
   scene_title: "Playing on Island Time"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee40.jpg
   narration: "<p>What's the bigger embarrassment— the Ngarrindjeri letting Siam settle right in their heartland, or New Zealand not even bothering to settle South Island after 182 turns?
-Either way, it's clear that Oceania's roster of civs is not letting the whole "battle royale" idea stress them out, and is instead taking a relaxed approach to the game.</p>"
+Either way, it's clear that Oceania's roster of civs is not letting the whole “battle royale” idea stress them out, and is instead taking a relaxed approach to the game.</p>"
 - scene_number: 41
   scene_title: "Snoryaks?
 Rappers?
 Or Something Else Entirely?"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee41.jpg